dominictarr/JSON.sh/README.md

 # JSON.sh

-yo, so it's a json parser written in bash
+yo, so it's a json parser written in shell, compatible with ash, bash, dash and zsh

 pipe json to it, and it traverses the json objects and prints out the path to the current object (as a JSON array) and then the object, without whitespace.